How to change your bass guitar strings

 How quickly do the strings of a bass guitar break?

-• Choosing the wrong strings
+• Picking the wrong strings

-• Unpacking all the strings at once
+• Taking all the strings out of their packages at once

 • Cutting the string too short